luatnd/sol-simple-swap/README.md

 > yarn config set script-shell /bin/bash
 > ```

+# Rust unit test
+TODO: Don't have time to write it but there was an example at:

 # Common name in the code
 - ATA: Associated Token Address (Token Account)
 - TMA: Token Mint Address (Token Address, Mint, ...)

+# Development
+FE: Remember to run `anchor build` `yarn sync-output-to-fe` first to do some code gen for FE